 Another common reason why an editor might desk-reject a paper is because it is too long or (less commonly) too short.

 Most academic publishing nowadays is online, so paper costs are no longer a constraint.
-Nevertheless, journals have word limits for good reason: this includes respecting the reviewers’ time and keeping typesetting and proofreading costs consistent.
+Nevertheless, journals have word limits for a good reason: this includes respecting the reviewers’ time and keeping typesetting and proofreading costs consistent.
 It is therefore very important that you respect the word or page limit suggested by the journal (give or take some reasonable margin).

 What you can do to avoid desk rejections